rosswhitfield/corelli/docs/ub.md

 ## Verifying UB Matrix

-You can check the UB matrix by re-running [Convert to HKL MD](md.md#hkl) with the found UB matrix which will create a MD workspace in HKL coordinates.
+You can check the UB matrix by running [Convert to MD/HKL](md.md#hkl) with the found UB matrix which will create a MD workspace in HKL coordinates.
 The peaks should now align on HKL integers.

 ```python
 ConvertMultipleRunsToSingleCrystalMD(Filename='CORELLI_29782:29817:10',